On the geometry of the slice of trace--free SL(2,C)-characters of a knot group: On the characters of metabelian representations

 \subsection{The characters of metabelian and binary dihedral representations}

-In this subsection, we focus on irreducible metabelian representation of a knot group.
-First we review binary dihedral representations of a knot group $\pi_1(\Sigma_K)$.
-As we will see, binary dihedral representations form a subset of metabelian representations and give representatives of conjugacy classes for irreducible metabelian $\SL$-representations.
+In this subsection, we focus on irreducible metabelian representations of a knot group.
+We begin with a review on binary dihedral representations of a knot group $\pi_1(\knotexterior)$.
+As we will see, binary dihedral representations form a subset of metabelian representations and give the representatives of conjugacy classes for irreducible metabelian $\SL$-representations.

-The Lie group $\SU$ is a subgroup in $\SL$ and we can identify $\SU$ with the set of unit quaternions as follows: